puppetlabs/puppet-docs/source/pe/2.0/install_answer_file_reference.markdown

 : **String** --- The port used by the remote MySQL server.
 Only used when `q_puppet_enterpriseconsole_database_remote` is Y. In a normal installation, defaults to `3306`.

 `q_puppet_enterpriseconsole_database_name`
-: **String** --- The database the console will use, if you are not automatically configuring the databases.
-This database must already exist on the MySQL server.
+: **String** --- The database the console will use.
+Note that if you are not automatically configuring the databases, this database must already exist on the MySQL server.

 `q_puppet_enterpriseconsole_database_user`
-: **String** --- The MySQL user the console will use, if you are not automatically configuring the databases.
-This user must already exist on the MySQL server and must be able to edit the console's database.
+: **String** --- The MySQL user the console will use.
+Note that if you are not automatically configuring the databases, this user must already exist on the MySQL server and must be able to edit the console's database.

 `q_puppet_enterpriseconsole_database_password`
 : **String** --- The password for the console's MySQL user.